omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 R2 = normalize(realB[10:] + numpy.random.normal(0.0, 0.5, 1000))
 {% endhighlight %}

-He want to make a decision based on the difference of the current traffic estimations based on real-time repotrs $R_1-R_2$, and the difference of the current traffic estimations based on the current time and date $A_1-A_2$:
+The decision is going to be based on the difference between the current traffic estimations based on real-time repotrs $R_1-R_2$, and the difference between the current traffic estimations based on the current time and date $A_1-A_2$:

 **In [5]:**